daviduhden/emailwiz/README.md

 use [this referal link of mine](https://www.vultr.com/?ref=7914655-4F) because you get a free $50 credit, and if you stay on the site, then eventually I'll get a kickback too.
 I honestly don't have a really strong preference of Vultr over other VPS providers, but they're about as cheap and reliable as it gets and if we can get free money, lol whatever click the link 👏👏.

-Let's say we want to add a user Billy and let him receive mail, run this:
+To add a user named Billy and allow him to receive mail, run:

 ```
 useradd -m -G mail billy
 passwd billy
 ```

 Any user added to the `mail` group will be able to receive mail.
-Suppose a user Cassie already exists and we want to let her receive mail too.
-Just run:
+If a user named Cassie already exists and you want to allow her to receive mail, run:

 ```
 usermod -a -G mail cassie
 ```

 A user's mail will appear in `~/Mail/`.
-If you want to see your mail while ssh'd in the server, you could just install mutt, add `set spoolfile="+Inbox"` to your `~/.muttrc` and use mutt to view and reply to mail.
-You'll probably want to log in remotely though:
+If you want to see your mail while SSH'd into the server, you could install mutt, add `set spoolfile="+Inbox"` to your `~/.muttrc`, and use mutt to view and reply to mail.
+However, you'll probably want to log in remotely:

-## Logging in from email clients (Thunderbird/mutt/etc)
+## Logging in from Email Clients (Thunderbird/mutt/etc.)

-Let's say you want to access your mail with Thunderbird or mutt or another email program.
-For my domain, the server information will be as follows:
+To access your mail with Thunderbird, mutt, or another email program, use the following server information for your domain:

-- SMTP server: `mail.lukesmith.xyz`
+- SMTP server: `mail.uhden.dev`
 - SMTP port: 465
-- IMAP server: `mail.lukesmith.xyz`
+- IMAP server: `mail.uhden.dev`
 - IMAP port: 993
 - Username `luke` (i.e. *not* `luke@lukesmith.xyz`)

-## MTA-STS and DANE for improved security
+## MTA-STS and DANE for Improved Security

 ### MTA-STS

-By its very nature SMTP does not offer built-in security against man-in-the-middle attacks.
-To mitigate this risk, you can implement the MTA-STS policy, which instructs compatible senders to employ verified TLS encryption when communicating with your server.
+SMTP does not offer built-in security against man-in-the-middle attacks.
+To mitigate this risk, you can implement the MTA-STS policy, which instructs compatible senders to use verified TLS encryption when communicating with your server.

-To put this into practice, create a file named mta-sts.txt with the specified content and host it at `https://mta-sts.example.org/.well-known/`:
+To implement this, create a file named `mta-sts.txt` with the following content and host it at `https://mta-sts.example.org/.well-known/`:

 ```
 version: STSv1